 This forces us to collaborate closely with our partners to measure CO2 footprints and find ways to eliminate them.
 It is a comprehensive task.
 This will be new for many of our partners and generally, there is very little documentation and knowledge in this area.

 However, we fundamentally believe that what gets measured gets managed.
 And we expect that by measuring and documenting, we can discover pollution ‘hot spots’ in the supply chain — spots in which we can reduce CO2.
 That’s where we’ll really make a difference.

 Anchoring in the organisation

 Nøie is not a CO2 neutral and sustainable company just yet.
 But every change begins by discovering that something is not as it should be, and with commitment and dedication.
-We have made this decision and we have anchored it in our management by introducing a CFO — Carbon Footprint Officer.
+We have made this decision and we have anchored it in our management by introducing a CFO — Chief Footprint Officer.

 We are ready to start working on the grand task ahead to reach our goal — even if it won’t necessarily be easy.

 It's time for a new approach to problematic skin: one that's smart, helpful, and above all - honest.